 A good career exploration starting point is an appointment with your career advisor.

-Arts and Sciences Career Services (ASCS) offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
+The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, cover letter, reference list and prepare for job interviews, too.

-Join one or more of the new ASCS Career Communities to determine if the path you are considering aligns with your short- and long-term goals.
+Join one or more of the new Walter Center Career Communities to determine if the path you are considering aligns with your short- and long-term goals.
 Consult with community facilitators, connect with employers, and learn with fellow students about educational preparation, employment opportunities, insider tips, industry-related interview questions, and more.

 You might want to take a career course to help you maximize your time at IU.
 College of Arts and Sciences students should consider taking ASCS-Q 299 College to Career III: Market Yourself for the Job and Internship Search.
 The purpose of this course is to teach the strategies and tools necessary to successfully market the qualifications gained from your Arts and Sciences education, help you achieve career-related goals, and plan for lifelong career development.